 As the public opinion in support of the U.S. role in Somalia declined leading members of Congress started to demand withdrawal of United States troops.
 On September 8, 1994, Senator Byrd introduced a bill that would automatically terminate funding for the Somalia mission in thirty days unless Congress authorized a continuation of the deployment.
 On September 9, the Senate passed a watered down version of Senator Byrd's bill which required the President to notify Congress of the objectives of the deployment by October 15, and to seek congressional authorization for a continued deployment by November 15.
 In approving an identical version of the Senate bill on September 28, the House purportedly decided to "put the White House on notice that Congress is losing patience with a mission that has gone from feeding the starving to hunting down a faction leader."
-On September 28.
+218

 In October 1993, the situation in Somalia reached its nadir.
 On October 3, 18 U.S. soldiers were killed and over 70 wounded in a firefight with Aidid's forces in Mogadishu.
 As the television cameras focused on the body of a dead American soldier dragged through the streets of Mogadishu, public opinion in support of the operation eroded dramatically.
 In a poll taken on October 7, public support had dropped to 35 percent from a January high of over 80 percent.
-As public opinion in support of the operation declined, congressional pressure for an immediate withdrawal increased.
+Public opinion in support of the operation declined, congressional pressure for an immediate withdrawal increased.
 In mid-October the Senate passed a bill that called for the automatic termination of all funding for U.S. operations in Somalia by March 31, 1994.
 Later in October Congressman Gilman introduced a bill in the House that called for cutting of funding for the operation and the withdrawal of all American troops by January 31, 1994.
 Under congressional pressure, President Clinton agreed to the March 31, 1994 withdrawal date proposed in the Senate bill.
-Description and the Withdrawal of all American troops by January 31, 1994 withdrawal date proposed in the Senate bill.